S. Korea launches jets, fires shots after North flies drones

 It’s the first time for North Korean drones to enter South Korean airspace since 2017, when a suspected North Korean drone was found crashed in South Korea.
 South Korean military officials said at the time that the drone with a Sony-made camera photographed a U.S. missile defense system in South Korea.

-North Korea has previously touted its drone program, and South Korean officials said the North has about 300 drones.
+North Korea has touted its drone program, and South Korean officials have previously said the North had about 300 drones.
 In 2014, several suspected North Korean drones equipped with Japanese-made cameras were found south of the border.
 Experts said they were low-tech but could be considered a potential security threat.

 Earlier this month, North Korea claimed to have performed major tests needed to acquire its first spy satellite and a more mobile intercontinental ballistic missile capable of reaching the U.S. mainland.
 They were among high-tech weapons systems that North Korean leader Kim Jong Un has vowed to introduce along with multi-warheads, underwater-launched nuclear missiles, nuclear-powered submarines and hypersonic missiles.